hicommonwealth/commonwealth/packages/commonwealth/README.md

 \COPY (<QUERY>) TO '<LOCAL_PATH><FILENAME>.csv' WITH (delimiter ',', format CSV);
 # exit the remote server and log in to local instance
 exit
-psql -h localhost -d commonwealth -U commonwealth
+psql -d commonwealth -U commonwealth
 # load the local .csv to the local database
 # example: \COPY "ChainEvents" FROM '/var/www/html/commonwealth/ChainEvents.csv' CSV;
 \COPY "<TABLE_NAME>" FROM '<LOCAL_PATH><FILENAME>.csv' CSV;